tardate/LittleArduinoProjects/Equipment/DPS3005BenchPowerSupply/README.md

 ![DPS3005BenchPowerSupply_rear](./assets/DPS3005BenchPowerSupply_rear.jpg?raw=true)

 ## Usage

 The controls are quite easy one you get used to them (NB: scan of the [english manual here](./assets/manual-en.pdf))

-* Direct constand voltage or constant current control
+* Direct constant voltage or constant current control
 * output on/off
 * Base settings for over-voltage, over-current, over-power (unit will turn off the output if any of these limits are exceeded)

 The colour LCD provides all the information including instantaneous output voltage, current and power.

 ![Build](./assets/DPS3005BenchPowerSupply_build.jpg?raw=true)

 ## Test & Performance